 - Advises the Government on strategic policy development and reform.

-Today, one in six Australians is affected by hearing loss.
-For many it is so debilitating that it affects their family and social lifestyle and their employment.
 With an ageing population, hearing loss is projected to increase to 1 in every 4 Australians by 2050.
 A significant component of acquired hearing loss (37 percent) is due to excessive noise exposure from workplace noise and leisure activities such as inappropriate listening behaviours, and this is largely preventable.
 Hearing loss is associated with increasing age, rising from less than 1 percent for people younger than 15 years to three in every four people aged over 70 years.
 About 18 percent of the population live with ear disorders such as Tinnitus and Meniere's.

-Hearing loss represents a significant and quantifiable economic cost to Australia.
+Hearing loss represents a significant and quantifiable economic cost to Australia - about $15billion eaxch year.
 In particular, given our ageing population, and the need for all Australians to stay productive for longer, impact of hearing loss on productivity in the workforce must be viewed as a critical matter than can be addressed.
 People who want to participate in the labour force and have a hearing loss face challenges that are unfamiliar to most of their hearing peers: for some, the barriers become evident, start at or before the process of searching for work and, for many, they become more acute during the selection process or at work.
 A loss of hearing acuity can also lead people to exit the labour force sooner than they would like to, and before their intended age of retirement.

 Deafness Forum acknowledges the traditional owners of country throughout Australia, and their continuing connection to land, sea and community.
 We pay our respects to them and their cultures, and to elders both past and present.
 We acknowledge the challenges facing Indigenous leaders and families to overcome the high levels of hearing health issues in their communities.